Semi-dwarf Pears are created by grafting European Pear varieties on quince rootstocks, a technique which has been used for many years.

 From our research we believe the following to be compatible and therefore suitable to graft directly onto quince stocks:

 - Beurre D'Anjou

 - Beurre Superfin

 - Doyenne Du Commice

 - Williams Compatible

-All our other varieties of dwarf pear have been produced with an interstem graft.
+All our other varieties of semi-dwarf pear are produced with an interstem graft.
 As is common in the industry we use either Beurre Hardy or Doyenne Du Commice as the interstem bridge between the incompatible variety and the quince rootstock.